lidofinance/dual-governance/docs/mechanism.md

 After submission to the DG, a proposal can exist in one of the following states:

 * **Pending**: a proposal approved by the DAO was submitted to the DG subsystem, starting the dynamic execution timelock.
-* **Cancelled**: the DAO votes for cancelling the pending proposal.
+* **Cancelled**: the DAO votes for canceling the pending proposal.
 This is the terminal state.
 * **Executed**: the dynamic timelock of a pending proposal has elapsed and the proposal was executed.
 This is the terminal state.